biqqles/wingman/README.md

 Now run `build.bat` to build a one folder application and an installer.

 ### For Linux
-Again from the root directory, run `python setup.py sdist` to build a source distribution.
+From the root directory, `cd packaging/linux` and run `build.sh` to build a source distribution.

 To now install your locally-built distribution, run `pip install dist/wingman-*.tar.gz`.